New to QuickBooks? Feel like you’re all alone? Well, you’re not! Every new user could use tips to get them started in QuickBooks…

 Even for companies with team members who are conscientious about entering transactions on a timely basis, it’s almost impossible to enter the numerous details perfectly all the time.
 That’s why it’s essential to perform monthly proofing and balancing procedures.
 This will ensure that you catch errors before you make decisions based on faulty information.
 Additionally, with monthly procedures in place, you’ll be able to count on seeing final reports at a certain time each month.

 You may be tempted to put off monthly proofing and balancing procedures, but it is vitally important to the health of your business.

 In Closing, Please Remember

-To learn more about how you can use QuickBooks desktop and Enterprise software to streamline and enhance your business, check out our online (self-study) QuickBooks Job-Cost & Management Accounting training classes.
+To learn more about how you can use QuickBooks desktop and Enterprise software to streamline and enhance your business, check out our online (self-study) Job Cost & Management Accounting Training Classes for QuickBooks.